chathumal-nad/devops-projects/Monitor_AKS_with_Prometheus_and_Grafana/README.md

 ## Installing Helm packages

-Deploy Grafana and Prometheus applications using the following commands.
+Deploy the Grafana and Prometheus applications using the following commands.

 This chart will install,